almostearthling/copyjob/README.md

 ### Use of slashes in directories

 Slashes are universally intended as path level separators.
-On UNIX like systems, the forward slash is used and Windows normally uses the backslash.
+On UNIX-like systems, the forward slash is used and Windows normally uses the backslash.
-**copyjob** supports both forward and back slashes on Windows, while on UNIX like systems only the forward slash is accepted.
+**copyjob** supports both forward and back slashes on Windows, while on UNIX-like systems only the forward slash is accepted.
 On Windows all the forward slashes are converted to backslashes in the output (and in the actual file operations).

 ### Special directory markers